 Death Chamber Ready, If Calif.
 Moratorium Lifted

-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 And this week, state prison officials gave journalists a tour.
 Scott Shafer of member station KQED went along.

 SCOTT SHAFER: The execution chamber is hardly plush or even comfortable.
 In fact, it's downright austere.

 SHAFER: Lieutenant Sam Robinson is the public information officer at San Quentin.

 ROBINSON: And it's actually where our execution team facilities infusing the inmate with a lethal cocktail to facilitate an execution.

 SHAFER: On the wall of the Infusion Control Room are four holes, where I.V. lines will pass through into another room where condemned inmates will spend their final minutes of life.

-Lt.
 ROBINSON: The drugs flow out of the infusion room into the lethal injection facility, into the inmate.

-Lt.
 ROBINSON: There's a primary witness area for our media witnesses and the 12 official witnesses.
-Theres a witnessing area for people related to the victim, and theres a witnessing area for people who are related to the inmate who's being executed.
+There's a witnessing area for people related to the victim, and there's a witnessing area for people who are related to the inmate who's being executed.